vadimsZinatulins/Profiler/README.md

   // Do some funny stuff
 }
 ```
-The output of the profiler goes to a .json file at the path specified in the `filePath` when the session is created.
+The output of the profiler goes to a `.json` file at the path specified in the `filePath` when the session is created.
 If the path is not specified then the output goes to `result.json` file in the directory where the project is running.

-Define `PPROFILE` in your project
 # Credits
 Credits goes to [The Cherno](https://www.youtube.com/channel/UCQ-W1KE9EYfdxhL6S4twUNw)